René Corbet: Playing career

 As a youth, Corbet played in the 1986 and 1987 Quebec International Pee-Wee Hockey Tournaments with the Longueuil Chevaliers Selects minor ice hockey team.

-Corbet was drafted in the second round (24th overall) of the 1991 NHL Entry Draft by the Quebec Nordiques.
-A highly touted prospect, Corbet was a prolific scorer in the Quebec Major Junior Hockey League (QMJHL) with the Drummondville Voltigeurs, winning the Jean Béliveau Trophy in his final season in 1992–93.
+Corbet was drafted in the second round (24th overall) of the 1991 NHL entry draft by the Quebec Nordiques.
+Corbet was a prolific scorer in the Quebec Major Junior Hockey League (QMJHL) with the Drummondville Voltigeurs, winning the Jean Béliveau Trophy in his final season in 1992–93.

 Corbet made his professional debut in the 1993–94 NHL season and played nine games with the Nordiques, scoring a goal and an assist.
 Corbet played primarily for the Nordiques' American Hockey League (AHL) affiliate, the Cornwall Aces, and won the Dudley "Red" Garrett Memorial Award but played a further eight games with Quebec in its final season.

 Following the franchise's relocation to Denver, Corbet won the Stanley Cup with the Colorado Avalanche in its inaugural season in 1995-96.
 Corbet established himself the following season with the Presidents' Trophy-winning Avalanche in 1996-97 posting 27 points in 76 games.
 During his fourth season with the Avalanche in 1998–99 Corbet was traded, along with Wade Belak and Robyn Regehr, to the Calgary Flames for Theoren Fleury and Chris Dingman on February 28, 1999.
 Corbet recorded a career-high 31 points to finish the season with the Flames.

 Unable to replicate the scoring pace from his junior career, Corbet settled into a checking line role and after only 48 games with the Flames in the 1999–2000 season, he was again traded, along with Tyler Moss to the Pittsburgh Penguins for Brad Werenka on March 14, 2000.

 Corbet re-signed a one-year deal with the Penguins for the 2000–01 season.
 Corbet was besieged with injuries, missing half the year but returned to help the Pittsburgh to the Conference finals before moving to Germany in 2001 to join Adler Mannheim of the Deutsche Eishockey Liga (DEL).
 Corbet played with Mannheim for the next eight years, leaving the team as the franchise leader in goals (130) and captaining the team to the German Championship in 2007 and two cups.

 On October 26, 2009, he signed with Norwegian team Frisk Tigers of the GET-ligaen for the 2009–10 season.
 He signed a one-year extension prior to the 2010-11 season and announced his retirement at the conclusion of the year.